 A durable power of attorney (also referred to as a financial power of attorney) allows your child to appoint someone they trust, also known as your agent, to step in and take care of their money if something were to happen.
 Many young adults will choose one or both of their parents to serve as their agent(s).

-A durable power of attorney allows your agent to do things like pay your rent, collect your paychecks, and file any needed financial paperwork on your behalf without any type of court proceeding.
+A durable power of attorney allows your agent to do things like pay your rent, collect your paychecks, and file any needed financial paperwork on your behalf with no type of court proceeding.
 Even if you think you don’t have a lot of money, a durable power of attorney is still recommended.
 Otherwise, a parent or guardian couldn’t even be given the balance on your bank account if something were to happen.

 Health Care Power of Attorney